 If you run a query that produces query results larger than the size of your BI Engine capacity, the BI Engine self-tuning feature uses BigQuery slots to run the query.
 When BigQuery slots are used to run a query, you are charged based on BigQuery on-demand query pricing for the query job.
 When slots are used to run a query, all BigQuery quotas and limits on query jobs apply.

-BI Engine offers up to 1 GB of free capacity to Data Studio users.
+BI Engine offers up to 1 GB of free capacity to Google Data Studio users.
+This free tier is available to all Data Studio users, without needing a reservation.
 This free capacity is intended for testing purposes only and should not be used to run production workloads.
 There are no SLO guarantees around this free tier.
 For production workloads, purchase BI Engine capacity as described in the next section.

 On-demand capacity pricing